teiid/teiid-dashboard/README.md

 * Stop the application (if running).
 * Delete the database files in the <code>/db</code> directory.
-* Start the application.
+* Re-Start the application.

 JBoss Application Server
 -------------------------

-If you want to generate a distribution & deploy it onto the JBoss Application Server take a look at the following file [builder/README.md](https://github.com/teiid/teiid-dashboard/blob/master/builder/README.md).
+If you want to generate a distribution & deploy it onto the JBoss Application Server, take a look at the following file [builder/README.md](https://github.com/teiid/teiid-dashboard/blob/master/builder/README.md).